UCL-ARC/Mutein/Pipelines/foldx/dev_todo.md

 - Add a param for the user's home directory in the main bash scripts
 - Get python actions for continuous integration working
 - Get a so called "empty" run that can work in CI (foldx won't work I assume???)
+- Make the sh file clearer as to what is overridden (code review TY 7.4.22)
+- Change 'empty' to inputs only (code review TY 7.4.22)

 DISCUSSED-ED
-- We need to change the analysis for pos scan due to bug
+- We may need to change the analysis for pos scan due to bug
 - the 10x repair is more stable with the ddg for the histidine, have results to show, so yes but there is also a problem
 - Another bug in the copying across of the actual results to results file is why the build script is a bit weird
 ---------------------------------------------------------------------------